jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 Before Shakespeare died, he wrote *The Tempest* -- a play that opens with a storm and ends in quiet.
 Some argue that his epilogue was not only a character's farewell to the stage, but Shakespeare's as well.
 Others say he didn't mean anything by it.

-As I reread my blog posts, my writings from last year, and look at photos of a boy I hardly recognize, I wonder what Shakespeare would've done with an edit button.
+As I reread my blog posts, my writings from last year, the cringy way I'd text in old text messages, and look at photos of a boy I hardly recognize, I wonder what Shakespeare would've done with an edit button.
 If he would've taken back his goodbye.

 But even in death, his words are not final.
 We read his works through post colonial, queer, anti-capitalist lenses.
 We find new meanings in the same old lines.
 We revise him, even long after his bones have returned to earth.

-Maybe nothing is ever final.
+Maybe nothing is ever final, not in the sense that life goes on after yours ends.
 Maybe through the right eyes and the right mind, we'll all be reinterpreted.
 And maybe they'll get us way wrong.
 That's the paradox -- we crave control over our narrative, and must accept we'll never fully have it.

 Maybe there's freedom in not lasting forever.
 But while I still can, please, hand me the pen, the photoshop, the edit button.
 I want to write my own story, leave my own mark, and deliver my last monologue before it's no longer mine to have.
 <br><br>